mne-tools/mne-python/doc/manual/decoding.rst

 Temporal Generalization
 ^^^^^^^^^^^^^^^^^^^^^^^

-Temporal generalization is an extension of the decoding over time idea where one tries to evaluate if the model estimated at a certain time predicts accuratly at any another instant.
-It's the idea of transfering a trained model to another learning problem where here the new problem corresponds to different time instants.
+Temporal generalization is an extension of the decoding over time approach.

-The object to use is :class:`decoding.GeneralizationLight`.
-It expects as input :math:`X` and :math:`y` like the :class:`decoding.SearchLight` but when predicting it will return the prediction of each model for all time instants.
-The class :class:`decoding.GeneralizationLight` is generic and will treat the last dimension as the different tasks.
+It consists in evaluating whether the model estimated at a particular time instant accurately predicts any other time instant.
+It is analogous to transferring a trained model to a distinct learning problem, where the problems correspond to decoding the patterns of brain activity recorded at distinct time instants.

+The object to for Temporal Generalization is :class:`decoding.GeneralizationLight`.
+It expects as input :math:`X` and :math:`y` (similarly to :class:`decoding.SearchLight`) but, when generate predictions from each model for all time instants.
+The class :class:`decoding.GeneralizationLight` is generic and will treat the last dimension as the one to be used for generalization testing.
+For convenience, here, we refer to it different tasks.
 If :math:`X` corresponds to epochs data then the last dimension is time.

 .. image:: ../../_images/sphx_glr_plot_decoding_time_generalization_001.png
    :align: center